kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

     sudo snap install kubectl --classic
     ```

-2. Test to ensure the version you installed is sufficiently up-to-date:
+2. Test to ensure the version you installed is up-to-date:

     ```
     kubectl version